Shrey Parikh, 14, wins the Scripps Spelling Bee after a nail-biting 'spell-off'

 "You are pure joy," she told 12-year-old Logan Bailey, who had gotten the crowd on his side with his shocked, cheerful scamper back to his seat after each successful turn.
 "As a speller, you absolutely brought happiness to everyone in this room.
 You come back."

-Attendees' stress and suspense was palpable with every letter — as were their relieved sighs and sympathetic gasps as each speller took the mic.
+Attendees' stress and suspense were palpable with every letter — as were their relieved sighs and sympathetic gasps as each speller took the mic.

 "And you also don't know how to spell these words, so you don't know if they got it right or wrong," said Kim.
 "So when you hear that bell, it's very discouraging because you know how hard they worked for it.
 But it's still great because the spellers are really encouraging to one another and the audience is really supportive of the spellers."